Your Stuff

 Robert Speca - A former world record holder who has made several television appearances.
 He has published a book that teaches you how to become a domino toppler, and contributed his expertise for the music video "An Honest Mistake" by The Bravery.

-FlippyCat - Flippy is the name of a cat who sadly passed away in 2010.
+FlippyCat - Flippy is the name of a cat who passed away in 2010.
 His human owner still comes up with many brilliant domino setups.
 His colorful and thematic YouTube videos have made him one of the most subscribed channels in Canada.

 Max Poser - Max has set some world records such as "most dominoes toppled in a spiral" and "most dominoes stacked on a single piece".
 He has videos of these accomplishments and more on YouTube under the name mmcodomino, so be sure to check them out!